Skip to content

 Cleanup

 This section provides commands to remove the deployed components step by step from the Kubernetes cluster.
-After uninstalling Key Broker Service, follow uninstalling Confidential Containers Operator.
+First, you should uninstall Trustee, then uninstall Confidential Containers.

-Depending on what attestation service you have used, you can uninstall the Key Broker Service by following the steps below:
+Depending on what attestation service you have used, you can uninstall the Trustee by following the steps below:

 1. Set DEPLOYMENT_DIR variable depending on the attestation service used during deployment: